 - Flexible study options allow you to continue in employment whilst a student: The course is available both full and part-time and offers both a September or January start each year.
 It’s also possible to study single modules.

-- Our small class sizes are perfect for sharing experiences and fostering new ideas: We want to nurture a strong community sense on this course and while lecturers are experts in their fields, we believe it is vitally important to have a strong community of learners around you, not only will this be important to your learning and development, but also as future colleagues and support networks.
+- Our small class sizes are perfect for sharing experiences and fostering new ideas: Enjoy the support of staff and encouragement of fellow students.
+While lecturers are experts in their fields, we believe it is vitally important to have a strong community of learners around you, not only will this be important to your learning and development whilst studying, but also as future colleagues and support networks.

 - Great location for studying and future employment in this area: Our location in Edinburgh means rapid access to a variety of communities and arts organisations to work with, as well as the opportunity to travel further afield across Scotland and the UK due to our excellent travel connections.